Frequently asked questions about local locksmiths

 The most reliable ways to find a genuinely local locksmith: ask neighbors on Nextdoor for personal recommendations, search the ALOA member directory at aloa.org by zip code, check your state's licensing database (BSIS in CA, TDLR in TX), or look for locksmiths with consistent Google and Yelp reviews over 3+ years that mention local landmarks and specific technician names.

-National call centers generate hundreds of fake Google Business Profiles using virtual office addresses and local phone numbers.
+National call centers generate hundreds of low-quality directory Business Profiles using virtual office addresses and local phone numbers.
 Google requires video verification for locksmith categories in response to this abuse, but new listings are created as fast as existing ones are removed.
 This is a widely documented problem covered by the FTC, the National Consumers League, and multiple state attorneys general.

-Red flags in a Google Business listing: address is a UPS Store, mailbox service, or residential address; all reviews are 5-star and were posted in a short window; no photos of an actual shop, van, or technician; the business name uses a generic city keyword (e.g., "Dallas Best Locksmith 24/7"); the listed phone number is different from what they answer on when you call.
+Things that may indicate a less established business: address is a UPS Store, mailbox service, or residential address; all reviews are 5-star and were posted in a short window; no photos of an actual shop, van, or technician; the business name uses a generic city keyword (e.g., "Dallas Best Locksmith 24/7"); the listed phone number is different from what they answer on when you call.

 Positive signals: multiple years of reviews with owner responses; photos of an actual branded vehicle; reviews mentioning the technician by name; consistent address history across Google, Yelp, and the BBB.